Survey of Household Spending (SHS)

 The diaries and all receipts supplied by respondents are scanned and captured at Statistics Canada's head office.
 An expenditure classification code is assigned to each item from a list of over 650 different codes.

-Household income for the SHS is derived by linking income tax information from the Canada Revenue Agency (CRA) to household members.
+Household income for the SHS is derived by linking income tax information from the Canada Revenue Agency to household members.
 Respondents are informed that the survey data will be combined with tax data to obtain personal income information for household members aged 16 and over on December 31 of the calendar year preceding the survey year.
-Income is imputed for individuals who do not agree to have their tax data linked, as well as for those for which a linkage to income tax information is unsuccessful.
+Income is imputed for individuals who do not agree to have their tax data linked, as well as for those with an unsuccessful linkage to income tax information.

 The SHS links income tax data to survey respondents using deterministic and probabilistic record linkage techniques.